-When an institutional unit engages and intends to continue engaging (normally for 1 year or more) in economic activities on a significant scale from a location (dwelling or place of production) within the UK economic territory, it is defined as having a centre of economic interest and is a resident of the UK.
+When an institutional unit engages and intends to continue engaging (normally for one year or more) in economic activities on a significant scale from a location (dwelling or place of production) within the UK economic territory, it is defined as having a centre of economic interest and is a resident of the UK.

 If a unit conducts transactions on the economic territory of several countries, it has a centre of economic interest in each of them.
-Ownership of land and structures in the UK is enough to qualify the owner to have a centre of interest in the UK.